christianrondeau/dotfiles/README.md

 Install the Hack font: https://play.google.com/store/apps/details?id=com.termux.styling&hl=en

+### Docker

+You can also run a mini development environment in Docker:

+    docker-compose devel run fish
+    ./bootstrap.sh -p basic

 ## Gotchas

 * If a config file exists, `bootstrap` will complain; you'll have to manually delete those files.
 This is by design.